Planning a trip to Madrid, Spain? Our 3 days in Madrid itinerary offers the perfect first look at Spain’s capital city.

 A stunning historic square in the heart of the oldest part of Madrid, Plaza Mayor is a must-stroll and one of the top places to see in Madrid.

-Early in the day is when you’ll see it least crowded, if you want to snap photos and enjoy a quiet stroll.
+Early in the day is when you’ll see it least crowded, if you want to admire the beautiful facades, snap photos, and enjoy a quiet stroll.

 Later in the day Plaza Mayor offers excellent people watching and street performances to enjoy.
 You’ll see artists working, and locals and visitors soaking in the ambience.